What Is the Job Outlook for a Medical Biller and Coder?

 Learn About Job Outlook After Graduation

 Graduation can be exciting and scary for many students.
 You finally get to pursue the career you’ve been studying, but you may not be sure about the job market.
 The good news is, the medical billing and coding field is growing.

-Jobs for Medical Records and Health Information Technicians, under which medical billers and coders fall, is projected to grow 13% through 2026, based on the Bureau of Labor Statistics.
+Jobs for medical secretaries, under which medical billers and coders fall, are projected to grow 22% through 2026, based on the Bureau of Labor Statistics.
 This is faster than the rate of other occupations.

 Once you have training and the appropriate certification depending on the employer, you’ll be eligible to apply to entry-level positions in this field.
 From there, you can grow your healthcare career with experience, further education and certification, and more.
 If you’re on the fence about what a quality education can do to help you, use this as a deciding factor.